awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-instance-lifecycle.md

 If your instance fails a status check or is not running your applications as expected, and if the root volume of your instance is an Amazon EBS volume, you can stop and start your instance to try to fix the problem\.

 When you stop your instance, it enters the `stopping` state, and then the `stopped` state\.
-We don't charge hourly usage or data transfer fees for your instance after you stop it, but we do charge for the storage for any Amazon EBS volumes\.
+We don't charge usage or data transfer fees for your instance after you stop it, but we do charge for the storage for any Amazon EBS volumes\.
 While your instance is in the `stopped` state, you can modify certain attributes of the instance, including the instance type\.

 When you start your instance, it enters the `pending` state, and we move the instance to a new host computer \(though in some cases, it remains on the current host\)\.
 When you stop and start your instance, you lose any data on the instance store volumes on the previous host computer\.

 Your instance retains its private IPv4 address, which means that an Elastic IP address associated with the private IPv4 address or network interface is still associated with your instance\.
 If your instance has an IPv6 address, it retains its IPv6 address\.

-Each time you transition an instance from `stopped` to `running`, we charge a full instance hour, even if these transitions happen multiple times within a single hour\.
+Each time you transition an instance from `stopped` to `running`, we charge per second when the instance is running, with a minimum of one minute every time you start your instance\.

 For more information, see [Stop and start your instance](Stop_Start.md)\.